 - Report economic impact data (jobs, sales, investment) to IPart upon the completion of the project and then annually for a period of 3 years.
 This information will only be used in aggregate form by IPart – confidentiality of data by individual respondent will be protected.

-Applicants must submit their requests for assistance at least four (4) weeks in advance of the federal agency’s solicitation due date.
+Applicants must submit their requests for assistance at least four (4) weeks in advance of the federal agency’s solicitation due date (Some concessions can be made for DoD applicants or clients responding to “special” Agency requests).
 Applications are reviewed on a first-received basis.

 The Review Process

-- Three reviewers chosen from a national, qualified pool are assigned to each submitted application.
+- Two reviewers chosen from a national, qualified pool are assigned to each submitted application.

 - Using an on-line evaluation system, each reviewer accepts a confidentiality agreement and proceeds to read and offer a set of opinions about the application.